mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *whatever you have, you must either use or lose.*
+> *if you can't feed a hundred people, then just feed one.*

 </div>
 <!-- quote-end -->